 Vending machines have been put in key areas before and after security to allow passengers to purchase refreshments these include - hot & cold drinks and snacks including crisps and chocolate.
 We also have PPE vending machines have also been put in place for you to purchase any items you require.

 We ask that where possible passengers pay using contactless methods.
-These machines also accent coins.
+These machines also accept coins.

 All of these machines will be sanitised regularly to protect you.